Nonclassical photocounting statistics with a single on-off detector: Introduction

 A similar task for general measurements has been considered in Refs.~\cite{Semenov2021,Kovtoniuk2024}, see also Refs.~\cite{rivas2009,Innocenti2022,Innocenti2023,Fiurasek2024} for important examples.
 In particular, as discussed in Ref.~\cite{Kovtoniuk2024}, there are inequalities that tightly bound a convex set of classical probability distributions.
 Violation of these inequalities is a necessary and sufficient condition for optical nonclassicality of measurement statistics and a sufficient condition for optical nonclassicality of quantum states.
 In this paper, we apply this technique to reveal nonclassicality of photocounting statistics obtained with a single on-off detector having switchable detection efficiency.

 The rest of the paper is organized as follows.
 In Sec.~\ref{Sec:TightInequal}, we introduce the general framework for constructing tight inequalities that reveal nonclassicality with the device under consideration.
 Intuitive cases with two and three settings are considered in Sec.~\ref{Sec:2and3}.
 Complete sets of tight inequalities for an arbitrary number of settings are derived in Sec.~\ref{Sec:N}.
-An alternative technique leading to inequalities nonlinear with respect to the probabilities $\mathcal{P}(0|\eta_i)$ for $\eta_i=i/N$ is introduced in Sec.~\ref{Sec:Moments}.
-Applications of our approach to squeezed coherent states are considered in Sec.~\ref{Sec:Examples}.
-Summary and concluding remarks are given in Sec.~\ref{Sec:Conclusion}.
+A special case involving uniformly distributed efficiencies, $\eta_i=i/N$, is considered in Sec.~\ref{Sec:Moments}.
+In this section, we derive an alternative approach that leads to inequalities nonlinear in the probabilities $\mathcal{P}(0|\eta_i)$, as well as establish a relation between the no-click statistics and the photocounting statistics obtained from multiplexing schemes using several on–off detectors.
+Applications of our approach to the counterintuitive example of phase-squeezed coherent states are presented in Sec.~\ref{Sec:Examples}, where we also account for statistical noise in the determination of transmittances.
+A conclusion is given in Sec.~\ref{Sec:Conclusion}.